mwszekely/preact-prop-helpers/README.md

 This library follows a few conventions:
 * Re-render as few times as possible.
 E.G. `useElementSize` doesn't return the size of the element by re-rendering, but you can *choose* to re-render like in the example above.
 Composite hooks with lots of children (e.g. `useRovingTabIndex`) similarly try to keep re-renders on the parent to a minimum.
-    * Re-rendering is only necessary if you need the result, well, while rendering.
-If you just need the result in an event handler, then re-rendering to show nothing new is a huge waste!
+    * In the case of `useElementSize`, re-rendering is only necessary if you need the result, well, while rendering.
+If you just need the result in an event handler, then re-rendering to show nothing new can be a huge waste, especially for common hooks like `useRefElement`.
-* Be composable; parameters and return types are all typed *very* specifically into single objects (like `return { useRefElementReturn: { getElement } }`) to make swizzling all these different parameters back and forth as foolproof as possible.
-    * See below for specific naming conventions
 * As much as possible, no specific DOM restrictions are imposed and, for hooks with children, those children can be anywhere descendent in the tree (except for `useSortableChildren`).
 Nesting hooks, even of the same type, is also fine.
 * Organizationally, some hooks exist primarily to be used as a part of a larger hook.
 Hooks within the `component-use` folder are generally "ready-to-use" and don't require much passing of parameters back and forth, but are not fully extensible.
 Hooks within `component-detail` are the lower-level building blocks that make up those "ready-to-use" complete hooks, but they're much more time-consuming to use.
     * You can also just copy and paste one of the complete hooks somewhere else and use it as a new building block...
 * Break work up into sub-hooks that can be called in remote locations.
 E.G. `useRovingTabIndex` returns information that you can toss into a `Context` so that each child can call `useRovingTabIndexChild` with that information, and this can happen pretty much anywhere decendent in the DOM that you'd like.
 * Children provide their data to the parent, never the other way around.
 E.G. `useListNavigation` can filter children, but it doesn't take an array of which children to filter out; each child reports its own status as filtered/unfiltered, and the parent responds to that.
     * This means that the child data is *always* the single source of truth, and maps nicely to how components are built and diffed.
-* **Naming conventions:**
+* Be composable; parameters and return types are all typed *very* specifically into single objects (like `return { useRefElementReturn: { getElement } }`) to make swizzling all these different parameters back and forth as foolproof as possible:
     * Hooks return information in the form of an object with properties named `${hookName}Return`.
 This is to disambiguate which return values are a result of which hook, especially when one hook itself uses multiple hooks, e.g. list navigation will return `{ rovingTabIndexReturn: { ... }, linearNavigationReturn: { ... } }`.
     * Hooks take parameters in the form of `${hookName}Parameters: { some: "properties" }` for themselves, or `${hookName}Return` when it requires information from another hook (many, many hooks rely on the return of `useRefElement`, for example).
 In most cases, you can simply pass the entire `${hookName}Return` directly from one hook to another.
     * Some returns/parameters are `${hookName}Context`, which must be placed within a `Context` object, then retrieved with `useContext` and passed to the child hook that needs it.